robvanuden/web/source/getting-started.md

 2. Download and execute _Nuke.MSBuildLocator_ which locates the MSBuild executable (Windows only)
 4. Compile and execute the build project

-We also provide a couple of parameters, which can be applied using single or double dash (i.e., `-parameter value` or `--parameter value`):
+We also provide a couple of parameters, which can be applied with a dash prefix (i.e., `-parameter value`):

 - `target`: defines the target(s) to be executed; multiple targets are separated by plus sign (i.e., `-target compile+pack`); if no target is defined, the _default_ will be executed
 - `configuration`: defines the configuration to build.
 Default is _debug_